mmattel/Raspberry-Pi-Setup/README.md

 ### Install and Configure Netplan

+The interfaces will be setup with Netplan so that either eth0 or wlan0 will get configured where eth0 has the higher priority than wlan0.
+This means that at least one but not both will get configured.
+If the LAN is connected, use this, but if not use the WLAN - both with the same network address making it easy to switch over without hassles.

 The netplan package is available in the [debian package](https://packages.debian.org/stable/net/netplan.io) list and available to RPi.

 ```
 sudo apt search netplan
 sudo apt install netplan.io
 ```
 After installing netplan, get the [01-netcfg.yaml](https://github.com/mmattel/Raspberry-Pi-Setup/blob/main/netplan/01-netcfg.yaml) example file, adapt it to your needs and save it in the `/etc/netplan/` folder.
+Note that this configuration disables IPv6 as not necessary and to reduce network startup time, but it can be enabled at any time again.

 Apply the changes with following commands:
 ```